reallyreal/life/README.md

 All about our daily lives

 ### License ?
 Let's see if anyone can comply the rules with the license.
 I am sure no one will.
-I will just put the GNU something just to look professional. xD
+I will just put the GPL something just to look professional. xD

 ### What do we do here ?
 This is the place where you nag about daily lives.